rmcanany/SolidEdgeHousekeeper/HelpTopics.md

   - Import the `*.txt` file and update the list
   - Select files you no longer need and use this command.
 Then open the top level assembly; if it complains about missing files, run `Restore items` from the Recycle Bin.
 (I do a few files at a time, then repeat.)

+  Note moving to the Recycle Bin is not reliable for network files.
+If any of those are detected, a warning is displayed with the option to cancel the action.
 </details>

 </details>